METAS LAB

 "Lysinibacillus sp.
 L6E-MFD is a competitive mutant from cave bacterium for microbial production of calcium carbonate", presented by METAS Lab MS graduate Mr. Andrei John Salem, on behalf of his co-authors METAS Lab M.S. graduate Ms. Sarah Jean Supnet, and METAS Lab-Terrestrial Principal Investigator, Dr. Jessica Simbahan.
 Mr. Salem's poster was awarded 3rd place for the Best Poster Award.

-"From source to supply: Bacterial community profiles of drinking water resources and distribution supply in Mega Manila, Philippines", presented by METAS Lab PhD graduate, Mr. Arizaldo Castro on behalf of his co-author, METAS Lab-Aquatic Principal Investigator, Dr. Marie Christine Obusan.
-Mr. Castro was a finalist for the Best Paper Competition.
+Mr. Castro, a METAS Lab PhD student, presented his paper "From source to supply: Bacterial community profiles of drinking water resources and distribution supply in Mega Manila, Philippines", on behalf of his co-author, METAS Lab-Aquatic Principal Investigator, Dr. Marie Christine Obusan.

 Cetacean Pathology Training and Workshop